Term Dates

 Year 10 – June

-Year 11 – the bulk of the GCSE exams run from the second week in May until the end of June
+Year 11 – Mock exams are in December.
+Then the bulk of the GCSE exams run from the second week in May until the end of June

 Year 12 – April (after Easter); some BTEC qualifications have external exams in January / June of Year 12.

-Year 13 – the bulk of the A Level exams run from the third week in May until the end of June; some BTEC qualifications have external exams in January of Year 13.
+Year 13 – Mock exams are in October and January.
+Then the bulk of the A Level exams run from the third week in May until the end of June; some BTEC qualifications have external exams in January of Year 13.

 For any examination enquiries, please contact the Examinations Department using the following email address exams@sjb.surrey.sch.uk